Vikthor-ASH/Vikthor-ASH/README.md

-- 👋 Hi, I’m @Victor Varcuti
+- 👋 Hi, I’m @Victor Varcuti I live in Romania, Deva, Hunedoara
 -
 I am a fast-learner, also adetermined and devoted person.
 I am fascinated in tinkering, acquiring knowledge in new fields, by helping me improve my skills and abilities thriving to bring out the best in me.